Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Application

 \section{Application}

 We applied our method to the Mobile Parkinson’s Observatory for Worldwide Evidence-based Research (mPower) study \citep{bot2016mpower}.
 The mPower was a six-month longitudinal digital health observational study designed to assess the feasibility of smartphone-based remote monitoring of Parkinson’s disease (PD) symptoms.
 Its broader objective was to develop digital biomarkers for use in future clinical drug trials.
 The study included 1,087 participants who self-identified as having a professional PD diagnosis.
 Among these participants, the majority were taking daily levodopa treatment.
 While not mandatory, participants were encouraged to complete up to three daily activities throughout the study period.
-These activities involved five active assessments (tapping, voice, walking, balance, and memory), during which smartphone sensors recorded relevant data. {In the real application, all participants received daily levodopa treatment.
-For some days, the phenotype of a participant was recorded immediately after levodopa administration so these measurements corresponded to the potential outcomes associated with the medication use ($A_{it}=1$).
-For the other days, the phenotype was measured after a significant time had passed since the treatment on the previous day, but before taking medication on the same day; therefore, the outcome was the potential outcome under no medication ($A_{it}=0$).} Moreover, which days to measure phenotypes before or after the medications varied from subject to subject.
-Comprehensive descriptions of the study design were provided in \cite{bot2016mpower, omberg2022remote}.
+These activities involved five active assessments (tapping, voice, walking, balance, and memory), during which smartphone sensors recorded relevant data.

+{ In this application, all subjects took levodopa every day, so for any time \(t\), the prior treatment history satisfies \(A_{is}=1\) for \(s=1,\dots,t-1\).
+On days when the phenotype was recorded immediately after levodopa administration, the observed outcome corresponds to \(Y_{it}(\bar A_{i,t-1},1)\).
+On days when the phenotype was measured before the levodopa dose on day \(t\), the observed outcome corresponds to \(Y_{it}(\bar A_{i,t-1},0)\), assuming that the potential outcome just before treatment is the same as the potential outcome that would have been observed had the treatment at time \(t\) not been given.
+The schedule of measuring phenotypes before or after medication varied across subjects.}